-Undergraduate and graduate students are essential to the success of researchers and a Research Chair.
+Undergraduate students, graduate students and post-doctoral fellows are essential to the success of researchers and a Research Chair.

 Students currently in an undergraduate program interested in research have the opportunity to become part of my team and familiarize themselves with research basics.
 This is a great way to connect with research “pros” and to participate in formative research activities.
 These activities look very good in a curriculum vitae and are a stepping stone to the future stages of your academic and professional career.
 There are many opportunities to get going with research.
 For example, I give $500 research awards.
 Various “Directed Readings” classes are available where students and professors collaborate on a study.
 Also the University of Ottawa has the UROP program where students receive $1,000 award.

 Undergraduate students interested in a research internship under my supervision are asked to send me